goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Brief Summary of "Vicuna: An Open-Source Chatbot Impressing GPT-4 with 90%\* ChatGPT Quality"

 This blog post introduces Vicuna-13B, an open-source chatbot developed by fine-tuning Meta's LLaMA model on approximately 70,000 user-shared conversations collected from ShareGPT.
 According to their preliminary evaluation using GPT-4 as a judge, Vicuna-13B achieves more than 90% of the quality of OpenAI's ChatGPT and Google's Bard while outperforming other open-source models like base LLaMA and Stanford Alpaca in over 90% of test cases.